 While academic qualifications are important, soft skills are just as essential for success in the workplace and everyday life.
 Skills such as communication, problem-solving, time management, and teamwork are valuable assets that young people with SEND can develop.

-These skills can be honed through volunteering, group activities, or even informal interactions at home or in the community.
+These skills can also be developed through volunteering, group activities, or even informal interactions at home or in the community.
 There are also short courses available online that focus specifically on building soft skills.
-Employers highly value these skills, so they’re worth investing time in.
+Many employers highly value these skills, so they’re worth investing time in.

 There are many different avenues for young people when they leave school and as a parent, it’s important to have conversations with your child, their teachers, and careers advisors to help understand what they feel most confident and comfortable with.